Harshvardhan32/School-Management-System/README.md

 The **School Management System** is a comprehensive web application designed to streamline the management of school operations.
 Built using the MERN stack, the system features four distinct roles: Admin, Teacher, Student, and Parent.
 Each role has specific functionalities tailored to their needs, creating a seamless experience for managing day-to-day school activities.

 ### Key Features:

 - **Admin**:
   - Manage Teachers, Students, Parents, Classes, Subjects, Calendar (Timetable), Lessons, Exams, Assignments, Results, Attendance, Events, Messages, and Announcements.

 - **Teacher**:
   - Create and manage Lessons, Assignments, Results, Attendance records, Events, Messages, and Announcements.

 - **Student**:
   - View Exams, Assignments, Results, Attendance, Events, Messages, and Announcements.
   - Edit profile details.

 - **Parent**:
   - View details about their children, such as Exams, Assignments, Results, Attendance, Events, Messages, and Announcements.
   - Edit profile details.

 - **Email Notifications**:
   - Integrated with `smtp.gmail.com` for sending emails to users, including login credentials and notifications.

 - **Profile Picture Upload**:
   - Integrated with Cloudinary for uploading and managing profile pictures.

 - **Form Validation**:
   - Powered by `react-hook-form` and Zod for efficient and secure form validation.

 - **Dynamic Tables**:
   - Utilizes the `useTable` hook for displaying and managing data interactively.

+- **Dark Mode**:
+  - Built-in dark mode toggle for users to switch between light and dark themes for a better visual experience.

 ## Table of Contents
 - [Project Setup](#project-setup)